1. Examining Satellite Images

 4. Style and Color provide some additional options related to the symbol and label.

-A note on polygon features, due to the way the layers are rendered, the polygons will always be drawn below the draped imagery.
+Due to the way the layers are rendered, polygons will always be drawn below draped imagery.
 For this reason if you are using draped imagery (like the 2.5D look we are using in Google Earth now), polygons should be avoided.
+See the example below:

 Historical Imagery